PauFusco/Nontendo/README.md

 The 3 of the 6 total scenarios included are the Beach, Lawn and Tiled.

 ## Installation
 Un-zip folder with WinRAR software or similar.
+If a controller is desired, plug it in and it should be ready to use.

 ## Usage
 Execute game with the .exe file in the main folder.